-This entire website and the end product it advocates - a simple, yet health-awakening 28 page report containing exquisite natural remedy recommendations, boils down to this very topic; Creating or reviving a superior immune system that wields the natural "power" of parasite eradication and/or prevention.
-This, plus a myriad of other benefits that fortunately happen to come along for the remainder of life's ride (nutrient gain, anti microbial, anti bacterial gain, etc.).
+This entire website and the end product it advocates - a simple yet health-awakening 33 page report containing exquisite natural remedy recommendations, boils down to this very topic; Creating or reviving a superior immune system that wields the natural "power" of parasite eradication and/or prevention.
+This, plus a myriad of other benefits these products bring that fortunately happen to come along for the remainder of life's ride (nutrient gain, anti microbial, anti bacterial gain, etc.).
 This list is huge.

 Or in another example: "Grandpa, if you won't ever sit down in front of a computer, you will never be able to see how neat the internet is".
 "Yet you keep talking about how you want to pull up old movies you want to see from the web".

 A final example is that toxic monthly heartworm prevention is necessary.
 The profits are in the billions of dollars in this industry because of perception that has been successfully played on you and your parents, etc. to buy yummy insecticides, pesticides, and acaricides to feed your dog every 4 weeks.
 Its a JOKE and it's not supposed to be this way for your dog says mother nature.